Croatia Vacation Planning Best Trip to Croatia

 On January 1 2023, Croatia joined the border-free European Schengen Zone.
 If you are entering Croatia from another European Schengen country, there is now typically no checks.

-However, if you are entering Croatia directly from the US or from a non-Schengen country, you will need to go through immigration and customs.
+However, if you are coming directly from the US or a non-Schengen country, you will need to go through immigration and customs.

 Furthermore, traveling by land in the south of Croatia may include additional border crossings.
 Between Makarska and Dubrovnik, Bosnia Herzegovina extends to the sea for a 12-mile stretch, essentially cutting Croatia in two.

-This border crossing can be avoided by taking a ferry to Dubrovnik.
-Alternatively, as of July 2022, the Peljesac Bridge has been opened to bypass the Croatia/Bosnia border altogether.
+This crossing can be avoided by taking a ferry to or from Dubrovnik.
+Alternatively, the Peljesac Bridge bypasses the Croatia/Bosnia border altogether.

 Croatia Currency

-The Republic of Croatia said goodbye to it’s official currency since 1994, the Kuna, on January 1st 2023.
+The Republic of Croatia said goodbye to it’s official currency since 1994, the Kuna, in January of 2023.
 The official Croatian currency is now the Euro.
 Check the current USD to EURO exchange rate.

 Safety in Croatia